 The Friends of the Wekiva River, Inc. is a citizen action group.

-The founders began meeting informally in 1978, and the organization was chartered in 1982 with nineteen members.
+The founders began meeting informally in 1978, and the organization was chartered in 1982.
 Our objectives are:

 - to promote and protect the aesthetic and recreational values of the Wekiva River system.